wisp-forest/affinity/src/main/resources/assets/affinity/lavender/entries/wispen_testament/lavaliere_of_safe_keeping.md

 {concept}up to 35 levels{} to be retained instead of the customary 7.

-Boosting Aethum strength, therefore, may be desirable
+Boosting Aethum strength, therefore, may be desirable.